ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 It will also try to improve performance by giving you the option to cache the results of these queries.
 If you would have the same query, this cache can return the result instead of letting the database calculate it again.

-Be aware that even though you use SQL directly, you will still return entities that are managed by hibernate.
+Be aware that even though you use SQL directly, you will still return entities that are managed by Hibernate.

 ##### Examples